 When You Need Experienced Help

 The most important thing that you can do if you are charged with a crime like escape or aiding escape is to hire a criminal lawyer who has handled cases like yours before.
-The attorneys at O'Malley and Sawyer, LLC, are the experienced criminal attorneys that you need.
+The attorneys at Sawyer Legal Group, LLC, are the experienced criminal attorneys that you need.
 So, if you have been contacted about or charged with escape or aiding in escape, be smart, exercise your right to remain silent and call us right away at 303-731-0719.
 Together, we can protect your future.